VanOns/filament-attachment-library/docs/basic-usage/handling-attachments.md

 }
 ```

-Then add the `AttachmentField` to your resource.
+Then, add the `AttachmentField` to your resource:

 ```php
 namespace App\Filament\Resources;